CLOVETHEDESTROYER/speech-assistant-openai/README.md

   - WebSocket endpoints for streaming audio data between the client, the server, and OpenAI during a live call.
   - WebRTC signaling support for establishing peer-to-peer connections if needed by a frontend.
 - **Database & ORM**:
-  - SQLAlchemy for database interaction.
+  - SQLAlchemy for database interaction with enhanced transcript schema.
   - Alembic for database migrations.
   - Supports SQLite for development and PostgreSQL for production.
 - **Configuration & Logging**: